PhilipYip1988/python-notebooks/markdown/readme.md

 |hash|```$\#$```|$\#$|
 |ampersand|```$\&$```|$\&$|

-However there are often slightly different results depending on the TeX renderer.
-On GitHub for example escaping the above formatting characters does not work well.
+However the TeX renderer on GitHub does not process these correctly.
+The above display correctly in VSCode and JupyterLab.

-Using verbose works better however cannot be used for the dollar sign itself:
+Using verbose can often yield better results however cannot be used for the dollar sign itself:

 ```tex
 $\verb|%|$